ibm-cloud-docs/containers/kubernetes-service-cli.md

 </tr>
 <tr>
 <td><code><em>machine-type</em></code></td>
-<td>Replace <code><em>&lt;machine_type&gt;</em></code> with the type of machine that you want to deploy your worker nodes to.
+<td>Replace <code><em>&lt;machine_type&gt;</em></code> with the flavor, or type of machine, that you want to deploy your worker nodes to.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
-Available physical and virtual machines types vary by the zone in which you deploy the cluster.
-For more information, see the `ibmcloud ks machine-types` [command](#cs_machine_types).</td>
+Available physical and virtual flavors vary by the zone in which you deploy the cluster.
+For more information, see the `ibmcloud ks flavors (machine-types)` [command](#cs_machine_types).</td>
 </tr>
 <tr>
 <td><code><em>private-vlan</em></code></td>